dxnull/scripts/README.md

 # Scripts
-Just a collection of random scripts I've collected or written over time.
+Just a collection of handy scripts I've collected or written over time in various languages.